Brand development that increases sales velocity, guaranteed.

 How much does a rebrand cost?

 Rebranding is a comprehensive process that significantly impacts a company’s brand performance.
-It involves completely reviewing and adjusting the brand identity, strategy, and architecture to create a new, modern, relevant brand that resonates with the target market.
+It involves a thorough review and adjustment of the brand identity, strategy, and architecture to create a new, modern, and relevant brand that resonates with the target market.

 While rebranding can lead to significant benefits, such as increased customer loyalty and higher revenue, it also comes with direct costs that must be considered.
 Proper budget planning helps reduce the risks of rebranding and ensures a smooth execution.
 The following is a breakdown of the cost of rebranding a business: